 Absorptive filters – Beneficial for their coating which absorbs certain wavelengths of light while allowing others to pass through.
 The operation of absorptive filters depends upon the materials used rather than the angle of the light, they can be cheaply added to plastic or manufactured from glass.

-Dichroic/multi-layer filters – Dichroic filters utilise optical coatings of precise thicknesses, designed to reflect some wavelengths of light and transmit others.
+Dichroic/multi-layer filters – Dichroic glass filters utilise optical coatings of precise thicknesses, designed to reflect some wavelengths of light and transmit others.

 Across the range of optical filters, the properties required are either embedded as a solid within the glass or applied as a multi-layered optical coating.